saulmm/CoordinatorExamples/README.md

 # Coordinator Examples

-This example shows different CoordinatorLayout usage examples. like the use of 'anchor' in views, flexible space and some more tips.
+This repository host the source code shown in examples in the article [Mastering Coordinator Layout], there you can find different usages of the CoordinatorLayout, like anchoring views, flexible spaces, swipe to dismiss among other useful tips.

-Example:
+### Example:

 ![](https://github.com/saulmm/CoordinatorExamples/blob/master/art/example.gif?raw=true)